perlun/perlun.eu.org/_includes/category/programming.md

       mind using them again.
 I think the "classic" (non-SPA) based approach to writing web sites fits my mental model better than e.g. Ember, React and friends.
-If Blazor + WebAssembly changes things greatly I might reconsider acceptin the SPA paradigm again. :-)
+If Blazor + WebAssembly changes things greatly I might reconsider accepting the SPA paradigm again. :-)

    * **2is206_laborations** (14h).
 This was a little Java project we did in the other university course, playing around with some (fairly simple)